WNNR

-'WNNR' (970 AM) is a radio station broadcasting a Regional Mexican radio format.
+WNNR (970 AM) is a radio station broadcasting a Spanish classic tropical radio format.
 Licensed to Jacksonville, Florida, United States, the station is currently owned by Norsan Consulting And Management, Inc.

+FM translator

-Programming is also heard on FM translator station 'W222BI' at 92.9 in Stockade, near the University of North Florida campus.
-The station's moniker uses the FM translator’s frequency, as La Raza 92.9.
+Programming is also heard on FM translator station 'W247CF' on 97.3 in Orange Park.
+The station's moniker uses the FM translator’s frequency, as Top 97.3.

 History

-The station went on the air as WVOJ on March 1, 1984.
+The station went on the air as WOZN in 1969.
+Then changed to WVOJ on March 1, 1984.
 On January 29, 2004, the station changed its call sign to the current WNNR.